jubeaz/arsenal-ng/README.md

 issued from [https://github.com/Orange-Cyberdefense/arsenal](https://github.com/Orange-Cyberdefense/arsenal)

+## TODO
+* Dev a MouselessVerticalScroll
+* guing
+  * if command has no vars don't launch CmdEditModal
+* TmuxModal
+  * reload previously selected params
+* GlobalVarsEditModal
+  * add the possibility to create a global var

+#

 ## tmux mode

 Previous mode was working only when only one session was running.
 Since libtmux does not provide a way to identify tmux session the code is running in.